DataDog/documentation/content/logs/explorer/search.md

 To perform a multi-character wildcard search, use the `*` symbol as follows:

-* `service:web*`  matches every log message that has a service starting by "web".
+* `service:web*` matches every log message that has a service starting with `web`.
-* `hello*` matches all log messages starting with hello
+* `web*` matches all log messages starting with `web`
-* `*hello` matches all log messages that end with hello
+* `*web` matches all log messages that end with `web`

 ## Numerical values
 Use `<`,`>`, `<=`, or `>=` to perform a search on numerical attributes.
 For instance, retrieve all logs that have a response time over 100ms with:

 `@http.response_time:>100`

-It is also possible to search for numerical attribute within a specific range.
+You can search for numerical attribute within a specific range.
 For instance, retrieve all your 4xx errors with:

 `@http.status_code:[400 TO 499]`